Mark Killeen

 Mark Killeen is a British film and television actor.

-His first major role was in Rise of the Footsoldier.
-He plays the lead role in two romantic comedies from 2013 - British feature The Callback Queen and The Right Juice, filmed in the Algarve.
-He appeared in The Dark Knight Rises opposite Anne Hathaway and plays the Greek Commander in 300: Rise of an Empire.
+His film credits include Rise of the Footsoldier, The Dark Knight Rises and 300: Rise of an Empire.
 He appeared in Indiana Jones and the Dial of Destiny.
+He played the lead role in two romantic comedies from 2013, British feature The Callback Queen and The Right Juice.

-On television he appeared in the Doctor Who episode "Let's Kill Hitler", as well as two episodes of Waking the Dead.
-He played the prominent guest star role of Mero, the Titan's Bastard in HBO Series Game of Thrones, episode 8 of season 3 "Second Sons", alongside Emilia Clarke.
+On television Killeen appeared in the Doctor Who episode "Let's Kill Hitler", as well as two episodes of Waking the Dead.
+He played Mero, the Titan's Bastard in Game of Thrones, episode 8 of season 3 "Second Sons".
 He also appears as Ken's father in Street Fighter: Assassin's Fist.